-Fernbank is delighted to announce that we have received a Grants to Green Assessment.
-Through this important program we hope to identify ways to operate more efficiently and further reduce our carbon footprint so that we can lead the way for institutional environmental sustainability in our community.
+Fernbank Museum recently received a Grants to Green Assessment, which will allow the Museum to continue to identify ways to operate more efficiently and further reduce its carbon footprint.
+This program will help Fernbank lead the way for institutional environmental sustainability in the community.

 Launched in 2008, Grants to Green gives nonprofits the opportunity to renovate or build healthier work places that are energy and water efficient and environmentally efficient and provides environmentally focused knowledge and funding to strengthen nonprofits in the Atlanta region.
 The founding partners of Grants to Green are The Community Foundation for Greater Atlanta providing expertise in grantmaking, and Southface providing expertise in energy efficiency.